|School Name||Nevers High School|

 After this exchange, I feel like Japanese high school students are friends.
 In France, students always seem to be sizing each other up.

 During the whole trip, the most interesting part was definitely visiting the high schools.
-Meeting people of my age, it was great to be able to learn how they think and get to know their culture.
+Meeting people of my age, I felt great to be able to learn how they think and get to know their culture.
 In such a short period of time, I became friends with many people.

 I found myself really in love with Japan through this experience.
 I would like to come again with my family.
 I was glad I could experience things that I would have never encountered in France.
 This very experience in a country with a totally different culture has opened my heart.